Direction + Alignment + Commitment (DAC) = Leadership

 How to Increase Direction, Alignment, and Commitment on Your Team

-At CCL, we’ve been using the DAC framework with people across level, sector, function, culture, and demographic for over 20 years.
-Here’s what you need to implement DAC on your team:
+At CCL, we’ve been using the DAC model with people across every level, sector, function, culture, and demographic for over 20 years.
+Here’s what you need to do to build DAC on your team.